gsidhu/thatgurjot/content/posts/scraping-to-learn.md

     Yeah.
 Really.

-    {{< img class="center" data-src="/comics-low-res/1.jpg" title="You KISS your mother with that mouth?" alt="I've heard that centre aligned code can sing you to sleep" >}}
+    {{< img class="center" data-src="/comics-low-res/1.jpg" caption="You KISS your mother with that mouth?" alt="I've heard that centre aligned code can sing you to sleep" >}}
     <!-- > screen full of generic garbage tags
     > boss: when I said "Keep it Simple and Stupid", THIS IS NOT WHAT I MEANT -->